-The bill requires that the local committee conduct individual case reviews, generate information for the state committee, and recommend and implement improvements at the local level.
+The bill clarifies that the local committee shall conduct individual case reviews, generate information for the state committee, and recommend and implement improvements at the local level.
 The bill specifies that local committee membership shall include representatives from:

 - The local state attorney's office;

 - The local DCF child protective investigations unit;

 - The DOH child protection team;

-- The local CBC:
+- The local CBC;

-- Law enforcement;
+- Law enforcement:

 - The school district:

 - A mental health treatment provider;

-- A certified domestic violence center;
+- A domestic violence organization;

-- A substance abuse treatment provider; and
+- · A substance abuse treatment provider; and

 - Any other members determined by guidelines developed by the state committee.